 Because space in the School is limited, students are encouraged to complete all courses for their year of program within each academic year.
 Students who have not yet been placed in a specific degree program are advised that taking a reduced course load may disadvantage them when they are ranked for placement in programs.

-As long as students take at least 9 units (1.5 full-course equivalents) (not including Block Week courses) in each of the Fall and Winter Terms, they will be allowed to continue in Engineering as long as all other requirements for satisfactory standing are met.
+As long as students take at least 9 units (not including Block Week courses) directly applicable to the degree program in which they are registered in each of the Fall and Winter Terms, they will be allowed to continue in Engineering provided all other requirements for satisfactory standing are met.
 Students who take two or fewer courses in Fall or Winter without valid reason for doing so may be required to withdraw or may lose their space in their degree program.
-This applies as well to students who start a term in three or more courses but complete two or fewer due to withdrawals from courses.
+This also applies to students who start a term in three or more courses but complete two or fewer due to withdrawals from courses.

 As many required courses are not offered during the evenings or during the Spring or Summer Intersession, students should anticipate that it will not be possible to complete their degree without a significant time commitment on weekdays during several Fall and Winter Terms.

 Permission to Take Courses for Credit at Another Institution

 Normally students are expected to complete their programs through courses taken at the University of Calgary.
 Students who wish to take a course elsewhere should obtain written permission from the Schulich School of Engineering before registering in the course, to ensure that it is acceptable for credit.

 It is the responsibility of the student to ensure that an official transcript of grades is forwarded directly to the Registrar of the University of Calgary in order that the appropriate credit may be officially recorded.
 To receive transfer credit, a minimum grade of "C-" or equivalent must be obtained in each transfer course.
 (Under some circumstances students may also receive credit for courses with grades of "D" or "D+").
 The grades obtained in such courses are not used in the computation of grade point averages for graduation purposes.